mpsonntag/snippets/notes/gnode_overview/project_etiquette.md

 - keep commit message subjects below 50 characters - makes the history easy to read and informative
 - here is a good article about git [commit messages](https://chris.beams.io/posts/git-commit/)

-- phrase the comment bodies so that they can be re-used as Pull Request description
+- phrase the git commit message bodies so that they can be re-used as Pull Request description
 - if possible, use square brackets at the beginning of the message to indicate which file has been modified.
 Find examples [here](https://github.com/G-Node/gin-doi/pull/128/commits/6623a1c0609d73169c5039dde750daed890b58df) and [here](https://github.com/G-Node/gin-doi/pull/128/commits/47dbcb5c6af816ce97f8aaf13cededc4037168bb).

 - when trying to automatically close a github issue via a commit message, always use "Closes #[issue number]".
 See an example [here](https://github.com/G-Node/gin-doi/commit/47dbcb5c6af816ce97f8aaf13cededc4037168bb).